epics-extensions/CALab/ReadMeFirst.txt

 Please check whether the specific user has full access to folder and files of CA Lab before first run.
-You find the CA Lab folder in user.lib of your LabVIEW™ installation.
+You find the CA Lab folder in user.lib of your LabVIEWâ„¢ installation.

 At first run of any caLab-VI some warnings will appear because there is a new context.
 Please save changes therewith warnings won't appear again.
 A better way is described in chapter 2 (mass compiling VIs).

-Errors will occur if CA Lab has not been installed to standard path of LabVIEW™.
+Errors will occur if CA Lab has not been installed to standard path of LabVIEWâ„¢.
 The reason is the wrong path for installed libraries.
 Read chapter 3.2 to solve the problem with needed libraries for several VIs.